 Facelift surgery is a fine art and issues might arise even in a beautifully performed facelift by an experienced facelift surgeon.

-But when one is focused solely on facelift and revision facelift surgery a picture emerges of common themes in those patients seeking revision.
+But when one is focused solely on facelift revision surgery a picture emerges of common themes in those patients seeking revision.

 Discounted rates, specials and offers are there to fill an empty operating diary.
 Do you want your face on that table?